DanielFGray/reactblog/content/posts/my-ssg.md

   .subscribe(console.log)
 ```

-The `flatMap` method will flatten/unwrap the `readFile` Observable and merge it into the parent Observable.
+The `flatMap` method will "unwrap" the `readFile` Observable and merge it into the stream.
 The default behavior of `fs.readFile` is to return a `Buffer` object rather than a string.
 Fortunately this is easily fixed:

 ``` javascript
 // ...